 Casino games provide a venue for players to gamble casino chips on various possible random outcomes or combinations of outcomes in games of chance.
 The tree major types of casino games are those played on a table, electronic games and random number games.
-All of these can be found in their online variety.

 Casino games, both traditional and their online cousins, provide for a predictable long-term advantage to the Casino or “house”.
 Players accept this for the possibility of a large short-term payout.
 While some games do involve an element of skill, it is extremely rare for a player to possess the skill (or luck) necessary to beat the house advantage.